GlobalMood: A cross-cultural benchmark for music emotion recognition: Introduction

 \section{Introduction}

 Music evokes diverse emotional responses in listeners, spanning a wide spectrum beyond basic emotional categories~\cite{zentner2008emotions, cowen2020what}.
 A central challenge in Music Information Retrieval (MIR) is designing algorithms that can replicate this emotional sensitivity.
-This is crucial for building recommendation systems that align with listeners' mood and context~\cite{eerola2025what, tran2023emotion}, and for generating music that resonates with individual preferences~\cite{sun2024emotion}.
-More broadly, understanding how music conveys emotion is a core question in the science of music~\cite{juslin2008emotional,eerola2012review}.
-To date, however, most algorithms have been trained on datasets derived from Western listeners and Western music, using mood taxonomies primarily based on English language (e.g., MIREX~\cite{hu2007exploring}).
+This is crucial for building recommendation systems that align with listeners' mood and context~\cite{eerola2025what, tran2023emotion, kang2024yetbriefsurveymusic}, and for generating music that resonates with individual preferences~\cite{sun2024emotion}.
+More broadly, understanding how music conveys emotion is a core question in the science of music~\cite{juslin2008emotional,eerola2012review,park2019global}.
+To date, however, most algorithms have been trained on datasets derived from Western listeners and Western music, using taxonomies primarily based on English language (e.g., MIREX~\cite{hu2007exploring}).

-A significant challenge is creating cross-cultural models capable of handling non-Western music and mood vocabularies beyond English.
+A significant challenge is creating cross-cultural models capable of handling non-Western music and emotion vocabularies beyond English.
 Addressing this challenge is essential to developing algorithms that accurately reflect global users' preferences, including those whose musical tastes extend beyond the limited range of styles currently represented in training datasets.
-Moreover, without capturing culturally specific mood terms, especially those difficult to translate, key aspects of musical meaning may be missed entirely.
-Direct dictionary translations of English terms may be insufficient, as mood terms are deeply cultural and may lack exact equivalents~\cite{jackson2019emotion,lee2021cross, celen2025expressions, gomez2020joyful}.
+Moreover, without capturing culturally specific nuances of emotion, especially those difficult to translate, key aspects of musical meaning may be missed entirely.
+Direct dictionary translations of English terms may be insufficient, as terms describing emotions are deeply cultural and may lack exact equivalents~\cite{jackson2019emotion,lee2021cross, celen2025expressions, gomez2020joyful}.

-To address these issues, we introduce `GlobalMood', a new benchmark dataset designed to support culturally inclusive and linguistically diverse mood recognition in music.
-Our contribution innovates along three key dimensions: (i) the diversity of musical stimuli, drawn from 59 countries; (ii) the diversity of annotators, spanning five distinct cultural and linguistic regions; (iii) a data-driven approach for collecting mood descriptors, generated organically by participants in their own language during the annotation process.
+To address these issues, we introduce `GlobalMood',\footnote{All code and data: \url{https://github.com/harin-git/GlobalMood}} a new benchmark dataset designed to support culturally inclusive and linguistically diverse emotion and mood recognition in music.
+Our contribution innovates along three key dimensions: (i) the diversity of musical stimuli, drawn from 59 countries; (ii) the diversity of annotators, spanning five distinct regions (with plans to extens to over 20 languages and locations in future); (iii) a data-driven approach for collecting descriptors, generated organically by participants in their own language during the annotation process.